Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Basics of Coding.md

 - `%` - [Modulus](https://www.calculatorsoup.com/calculators/math/modulo-calculator.php)

 ### Relational
+Relational operators checks if the two operands are `true` or not there usually placed between them.

 - `==` - Checks if the condition is equal to the right.
 - `~=` - Checks if the condition is not equal to the right.
 - `>` - Checks if the condition is greater than the right. _(Only do this with Numbers)_